aspasiesong/week6R-algorithms/README.md

 C50 Algorithm: <br>
 --------------
 C50 is an extension of the C4.5 algorithm that classifies data using decision trees.
 The algorithm houses a series of decision trees that form a flowchart, where at each point in the flowchart the data is classified into one or another category based on for example an attribute. <br>
-The script uses training data to teach the model how to classify the different species of irises.
+The script uses training data to teach the model how to classify the different species of irises. <br>
 **C50 Accuracy = 0.9556 = 95.56%**
 ```
 mean(testData$Species == predict(dtModel, testData))